Bridal Shower, Kitchen Tea & Hens Party: The Differences Explained

 Who hosts and covers the cost of a kitchen tea or bridal shower?

 Both the kitchen tea and the bridal shower are hosted by the maid of honour and bridesmaids.
-The event can also be held at the bride or mother of the bride’s home, or even at a café or hotel if you’d prefer the event catered.
-Generally, the bridal party or the mother of the bride cover the cost of these events, but it is also now commonplace to ask guests to bring along food to share and contribute towards the celebration.
+The event can be held at the bride, bridesmaid or mother of the bride’s home, or even at a café or hotel if you’d prefer the event catered.
+Generally, the bridal party or the mother of the bride cover the cost of these events including paying for food, decor and activities.
+It is also now commonplace to ask guests to bring along food to share and contribute towards the celebration.

 Who is on the invite list for a kitchen tea or bridal shower?

-Close female family and friends are on the invite list, allowing for guests from both side of the family to get to know each other before the big day.
-Often a few games will be played to break the ice between guests.
-It is common for guests to bring along a favourite recipe the kitchen tea which is then collated into a keepsake recipe book for the bride.
+Close female family and friends are invited to the kitchen tea or bridal shower, allowing for guests from both sides of the family to get to know each other before the big day.
+Often a few gameswill be played to break the ice between guests.
+It is common to request guests bring along a favourite recipe to the kitchen tea which is then collated into a keepsake recipe book for the bride.

 What is a hens party and is it the same as a bachelorette party?

-Traditionally, the purpose of the hens party (also known as a hen party if you’re from the UK or bachelorette party if you’re from the US) is to give the bride one last night out as a single lady.
-The night out typically involves the bride dressed up in a hot pink ‘bride-to-be’ sash and veil, perhaps a male stripper or topless waiter, some raunchy games, and a few too many cocktails!
+Traditionally, the purpose of the hens party (also known as a hen party if you’re from the UK or bachelorette party if you’re from the US – that’s right they’re all the same thing!) is to give the bride one last night out with the girls as a single lady.
+The night out typically involves the bride dressed up in wedding paraphernalia such as a ‘bride-to-be’ sash and veil, perhaps a male stripper or topless waiter makes an appearance, some raunchy games or dares are played, and a few too many cocktails are had!

 Who is on the invite list for a hens party?

-Close girlfriends and sisters are usually on the invite list for this type of event, with mums and grandmothers being invited to the kitchen tea or bridal shower only.
+Close girlfriends and sisters are usually on the invite list for the hens party, with mums and grandmothers being invited to the kitchen tea or bridal shower only.